Code-Institute-Submissions/https-github.com-MSierag-spincycle/README.md

 ## Features
--   Navbar at the top of the page is not visible on the Welcome page, but on all subsequent pages.
-The Register and Login pages show no buttons on the navbar yet.
-Once the user is successfully logged in the navbar displays the buttons "Home", "New item", "Locations" and "Logout".
-The buttons have a hover effect.
+-   Top navbar at the top of the page is visible on all pages.
+The main navbar is visible on screensizes upwards of a tablet.
--   Delete functions throughout the site are intentionally without defensive programming.

 ### Existing features